 Human handoffs defeat the purpose.
 If the AI agent has to transfer the caller to a human agent or a separate IVR system every time there's a payment, the automation promise breaks down.
 The customer waits on hold.
 The human agent handles a simple card capture.
 The cost savings evaporate.

-The solution is a payment layer that integrates into the Replicant call flow, captures card data in a completely isolated PCI-compliant environment, and returns the result to the AI agent — so the conversation continues without interruption.
+The solution is a secure payment handoff that captures card data in a completely isolated PCI-compliant environment and returns the result to your application, so card data never reaches Replicant.

 Here's the architecture:

-1. Result flows back — Shuttle returns the transaction outcome to Replicant via webhook: success/failure, transaction reference, masked card number.
+Result flows back — Shuttle returns the transaction outcome to your application via webhook: success or failure, a transaction reference, and a masked card number.
 The AI agent uses this to confirm the payment conversationally.

 How It Works: Step by Step